php-middleware/request-id/README.md

 * Middleware implements `RequestIdProviderInterface`, so you are able to use `getRequestId()` method,
 * from `request-id` attribute in `ServerRequest` object (`$request->getAttribute(RequestIdMiddleware::ATTRIBUTE_NAME)`).

+### Override policy

+You can add your own logic to decide when override incoming request id.
+You can implement `OverridePolicyInterface` and pass it as `$allowOverride` variable in constructor.

 ### Monolog processor